RLate-Space/RL-Enviros/src/gymnasium/pick_low/README.md

 ## Metadata

 - **render_modes**: `["ansi"]`
-- **render_fps**: `4` (I don't really know what this means.
-Just picked a random number.)
+- **render_fps**: `4`

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+If you have an environment you'd like to add or an improvement to suggest, please open an issue or submit a pull request.

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.